Transcript

 – Gartenberg and Barford consider the ninth Mahler’s death and transfiguration Symphony.

-– Carl H. Verner likens it to Tchaikovsky’s Pathétique Symphony in both its overall form and substance.
-A comparison Mahler probably would have found disturbing since he thought Tchaikovsky’s music shallow for the most part.
+– Carl H. Verner likens it to Tchaikovsky’s Pathétique Symphony in both its overall form and substance, a comparison Mahler probably would have found disturbing since he thought Tchaikovsky’s music shallow for the most part.

 – Donald Mitchell explored the symphony’s close relationship to another death-oriented work, Kindertotenlieder.